abi26anamo/Odc_Ecommerce/README.md

 # Odc_Ecommerce
-This is simple ecommerce site miniproject for ODC training
+This is simple ecommerce site miniproject for Orange Digital Center(ODC) training